Pegasus (spyware): Pegasus Anonymizing Transmission Network

+Detecting Pegasus

+Due to the covert nature of its installation, Pegasus was previously only able to be detected via digital forensics.
+On January 16, 2024, Kaspersky Labs announced in a press release a new method of detecting the spyware for iOS devices that involved inspecting the shutdown.log file, which logs reboot events, for indicators of compromise.
+Kaspersky developed a tool that extracts, analyzes, and parses the shutdown.log file to ease the process of locating the malicious signature.
+This method is only effective if the device is rebooted on the same day that it is infected with Pegasus.

+Amnesty International released an open-source utility called Mobile Verification Toolkit that's designed to detect traces of Pegasus.
+The software runs on a personal computer and analyzes data including backup files exported from an iPhone or Android phone.

-Use by country
+By country

 Although Pegasus is stated as intended to be used against criminals and terrorists, it has also been used by both authoritarian and democratic governments to spy on critics and opponents.
 A UN special rapporteur on freedom of opinion found that the use of the spyware by abusive governments could "facilitate extrajudicial, summary or arbitrary executions and killings, or enforced disappearance of persons."

 Armenia

 About twenty Armenian citizens were spied on via Pegasus spyware.
-Media expert Arthur Papyan said it targeted the key figures of the opposition and the government - current and past government employees who knew valuable state secrets and have political influence, including the former director of the National Security Service and current chairman of the center-right Homeland Party.
+Media expert Arthur Papyan said it targeted the key figures of the opposition and the government – current and past government employees who knew valuable state secrets and have political influence, including the former director of the National Security Service and current chairman of the center-right Homeland Party.
 The local experts suspected that they were targeted either by the government of Armenia or Azerbaijan, or perhaps both.
 Papyan said that NSO group appears to be jailbreaking a phone and provides interface for viewing the obtained data.
 Minister of high-tech industry Vahagn Khachaturyan also received a warning letter from Apple, he rejected the theory that the spying party could be the current Armenian government.